Tezzish/awsome-nlp/amplify/backend/function/stepFunctionInvoker/README.md

 This directory contains the service that is responsible for invoking the step function with the respective ARN which creates the workflow of the whole application.

 ## Tech Specs
 This function uses Python 3.9.
 It is intended to run using AWS Lambda.
-This function uses the dependencies: os, boto3, json, time to interact with AWS services and the operating system.
+This function uses the dependencies: os, boto3, json, and time to interact with AWS services and the operating system.

 ### Testing
 This function is tested using unittest pytest.